marade/PopMLST/README.md

 These are the versions used for the paper, though other versions may work.

-The tre Python library hasn't been formally updated for Python 3.x, but community contributed patches have solved the problem.
-For your convenience we provide a version the tre library patched for Python 3.x.
+The tre Python library hasn't been formally updated for Python 3.x, but community-contributed patches are available.
+For your convenience we provide a version of the tre library patched for Python 3.x.
 You can install it like this:

     $ wget https://github.com/marade/PopMLST/raw/master/tre-python3.tar.gz
     $ tar -xzvf tre-python3.tar.gz